Follow these tips to suss out safe adventures for your allergic child.

 These might include a written food allergy management plan, a trained adult nearby at all times, providing safe snacks or special meal preparation, serving and seating arrangements.
 Camps are considered public facilities and so should make reasonable modifications and not deny participation due to food allergies.

 If you still feel uneasy in your search for a suitable summer camp, take a cue from Jill.
 She decided to pitch herself as a food allergy consultant and one of the camps hired her on the spot.
 For the past six years, she has been managing food allergies for dozens of kids, and naturally, her daughter Maya is one of the happiest campers!

 Gina Clowes is a certified master life coach specializing in the needs of parents of children with food allergies.
-She is the founder of the online support group allergymoms.com, serving thousands worldwide.
+She is the founder of the online support group Allergymoms.com.
 (Facebook Allergymoms)